– 2025 YEAR-END INFORMATION REPORTING MEMO –

 Payments over $600 for rent paid to a non-corporate entity are reported on Form 1099-MISC.

-Payments to vendors by credit card are not required to be reported on 1099s.
+Payments to vendors paid by credit card or through third-party processors (such as PayPal and Venmo) are not required to be reported on 1099s.

 Rental real estate activities need to file 1099s if the rental is considered a trade or business.